 Natalie: Cool.
 So tell me a little bit about what goes into getting ready for a performance.

 Cyller: Oh man, well there’s a whole lot that goes into getting ready, you know back into like weeks or months, even down to the day, down to the minute.
 You know, you really gotta start thinking about song choice, and you know your outfits, that’s kind of where everything begins.
 Who you are as an artist and how that aligns to your song choices and your outfits and down to your props or anything you’re going to use.
-So you know, that’s kind of where you have to start and think about what you’re going to perform and what you’re going to wear.
-And then you have to, you know, you have to buy all the binding things, and every king and every entertainer is different as far as what they buy and how they bind and, you know, putting facial hair on.
+Um, so you know, that’s kind of where you have to start and think about what you’re going to perform and what you’re going to wear.
+And then you have to, you know, you have to buy all the binding things, and every king and every entertainer is different as far as what they buy and how they bind and, um, you know, putting facial hair on.
 Like for me, for the facial hair part of it, I would get a haircut and I would have to keep my hair, and so I would sit, I remember so many times I would sit in front of the TV and just cut my hair until it was like a powder consistency.
-And then like the day of you would have to buy spirit gum—or, not the day of, but you would have spirit gum, and you would put it on your face as well, so I did like some shadowing and you know, some like base foundation and things like that, so I did a combination of makeup and real hair.
+And then like the day of you would have to buy spirit gum—or, not the day of, but you would have spirit gum– and then you would put it on your face, and you would have to take the time to put your face on.
+And then I would paint my face as well, so I did like some shadowing and you know, some like base foundation and things like that, so I did a combination of makeup and real hair.
 But I mean it, it definitely takes quite a bit.
 It’s a lot of thinking and a lot of, you know, back planning.
 What am I going to do, what do I need.
 Um, so yeah, it could start weeks, months ahead of time down to like the day of.
-And then yeah, just like right even, even during performances you’re still kind of changing things.
+And then yeah, just like right even, even during performing you’re still kind of changing things.
 You’re changing your outfit, sometimes you want a different facial look from song to song to song, you know.
 So people will go in the dressing room and change that up.
 I didn’t, I was like ‘y’all, that’s too much, that’s just… if that’s what you wanna do then okay, but that’s not me.’
 So yeah, I mean, it definitely takes a lot of preparation and knowing who you are as an artist and connecting to your outfits and to your song choices.

 Natalie: Mhmm.
 Yeah, I feel like I didn’t really know so much about how that went as a king.
 I—we hear a lot about queens, but… (laughs)